dataforseo/TypeScriptClient/docs/interfaces/IPaidDataforseoLabsSerpElementItem.md

 > `optional` **links**: [`AdLinkElement`](../classes/AdLinkElement.md)[]

-link of the element
+links featured in the math_solver element if there are none, equals null

 #### Defined in

-main.ts:98184
+main.ts:108004

 ***